San Agustín del Guadalix

-San Agustín del Guadalix is a Spanish town located north of the Comunidad de Madrid, near to Sierra de Guadarrama.
+San Agustín del Guadalix (commonly referred as San Agustín or Sanagus) is a Spanish municipality located north of the Community of Madrid, near Sierra de Guadarrama.

-It is bordered by Pedrezuela to the north, the municipalities of El Molar and Algete to the east and Colmenar Viejo to the south and west.
+It is bordered by Pedrezuela in the north, Colmenar Viejo in the west, El Molar and Algete in the east, and Colmenar Viejo in the south.

 The origin of the town is obscure, but it appears that it was settled by the Iberians in the pre-Christian era.
-Proximity to Madrid has made it popular as a commuter base, resulting on its population more than tripling from 2,459 inhabitants in the late 20th century to over 9,000 in 2006.
-In 2022 it had a population of 13,608.
+Proximity to Madrid has made it popular as a commuter base, resulting in its population more than tripling from 2,459 inhabitants in the late 20th century to over 9,000 in 2006.
+In 2022, it had a population of 13,608.
 This has substantially changed the face of the town, resulting in blocks of flats replacing the older two-storey buildings as the preferred means of accommodation.
 Furthermore, the traditional agriculture and livestock industries have been superseded by heavy industry.

-The town's main festival takes place the third Sunday of May in honour of the Virgin of Navalazarza.
+The town's main festival takes place on the third Sunday of May in honour of the Virgin of Navalazarza.